 Our immune system requires many diverse nutrients to ensure wellness and overall health.
 In a list of tools that support body maintenance, it is necessary to include nutrients.
-People tend to dispute if synthetic nutrients are as potent as natural, but the answer cannot be unambiguous.
+People tend to dispute if synthetic nutrients are as potent as natural vitamins or minerals, but the answer cannot be unambiguous.
 Both of them have the same chemical structure, but the production way differs.

-In this article, we will try to summarize those nutrients that are highly beneficial and that we often lack.
-We will try to briefly introduce the best natural sources that are rich with particular organic vitamins or minerals and leave you some space to decide which way - synthetic or natural - is eligible to you.
+In this article, we will summarize those nutrients that are highly beneficial and that we often lack.
+We will briefly introduce the best organic sources, rich with particular natural vitamins or minerals and leave you some space to decide which way - synthetic or natural - is eligible to you.

 1. Vitamin B COMPLEX

-Group of Vitamin B contains eight distinct water-soluble vitamins that implement metabolism as well as provide certain extra-benefits.
-As the B group of Vitamins are involved in various chemical processes, we can call it nearly the most needful complex of nutrients.
+Group of Vitamin B contains eight water-soluble vitamins that implement metabolism as well as provide certain extra-benefits.
+As the B group are involved in various chemical processes, we can call it nearly the most needful complex of nutrients.

-Thiamin or B1 plays a role in the energy-releasing process, DNA and RNA production and maintenance of the nerve system (scientific study here).
+Thiamin or B1 plays a role in the energy-releasing process, DNA and RNA production, and the nerve system maintenance (scientific study here).
 If you are facing nerve system-related issues, it may be an indicator of Thiamin deficiency.
-Moreover, weakness, weight loss or heart malaise can also be side effects of B1 deficiency.
+Moreover, weakness, weight loss or heart malaise can also be side effects caused by a B1 deficiency.
 To enrich your body with Thiamin from your daily diet, try to increase the number of peas, eggs and fruits, even fortified breakfast cereals.

 Riboflavin or B2 also contributes to the energy-releasing process and nerve system support.
-B2 has an impact on your vision and skin condition, so the deficiency of it might cause raised sensitivity to the sun or skin-related issues.
+B2 impacts your vision and skin condition, so when you lack B2, it might cause raised sensitivity to the sun or skin-related issues.
 Milk, eggs and fortified cereals may be a great choice to enhance a level of B2 in your immune system.